 As approved DVLA resellers, The Private Plate Company know plenty about number plate prices and we always make sure you are getting the best possible deal on available private number plates.
 To secure plates for our own stock list or to locate special requests for customers, we often attend auctions held by the DVLA and by professional resellers like us.
 Along the way, we have picked up a few tips for getting a good price at auction.

 With an auction, there is no guarantee that you will secure cheap private number plates.
 Indeed, if the plate in question is in demand on the day, you could see the price pushed well above its current value.
-If in doubt, it is often best to source your cherished number plates through a private reseller like The Private Plate Company.
+If in doubt, it is often best to source your cherished number plates through a private reseller like ourselves.
 If you do want to take the risk, however, and you get lucky on the day, you could secure the perfect plate for an incredibly low price.

 - It doesn’t matter whether you are buying new cars or looking for personalised plates - you should always inspect the auction lots in person before you commit to bidding.

 - Set a budget and stick to it.
-Don't be tempted to go over this limit, otherwise you could be hit with buyers' remorse when another bidder runs up your price!
+Don’t be tempted to go over this limit, otherwise you could be hit with buyers’ remorse when another bidder runs up your price!
+You will need to take into account that the auction price will attract a buyers premium of somewhere between 7.5 and 8% and will also be subject to 20% VAT.
+This all adds up so be careful.